egpark1209/CS302Final/README.md

 # CS302Final

+## Overview
-This project implements a differentiable Material Point Method (MPM) simulation using the Taichi programming language.
+This project explores the development of a Material Point Method (MPM) simulation locomotion using DiffTaichi, a differentiable physics simulation framework.
+By applying geometric modifications, optimization algorithms, and adaptive control strategies, a simulated soft-body structure that can move more efficiently and autonomously was developed.

 ## Features
   Taichi-based Differentiable MPM: Implements MPM with automatic differentiation for optimization.